-Head coach B2 B Bı B1 GD Head coach
+B1 GD Head coach

-First assistant coach is disqualified
+is disqualified

-Penalty: 1 free throw for 3 B-fouls
+for 3 B-fouls

 F - Instant Replay System

 1. General principles

 - F-1.1 Statement: The referees shall keep both teams on the playing court at the end of the quarter or overtime if the IRS review is to be used. - F-1.2.
 Example: A1 attempts a successful shot for a field goal.
 At approximately the same time the game clock signal sounds for the end of the quarter.
 The referees become uncertain if the shot was released during playing time and decide to use the IRS review.
 The teams are moving to their benches.